 - Process Builder’s capabilities check whether the essential pillars of the project are working correctly or not.

 - Unit Testing: Unit testing is the method of testing a particular section on a page layout.
 This testing is usually performed by the developer as the component is being developed.
 It involves testing each unit of code in a single component.

 - Functional Testing: Functional testing, also known as black-box testing, is a software testing method that examines the functionality of a system based on the requirements specifications.
-It involves testing of all the sections of a record on a page layout.
+It involves testing all the sections of a record on a page layout.

 - Systems Testing: In this testing phase, the team performs end-to-end testing.
-It involves how different objects interact with each other in an application and test whether business processes are operated as designed from start to finish.
+It involves how different objects interact with each other in an application and tests whether business processes are operated as designed from start to finish.